Save on Pinterest

 How do you change an under-sink water filter?

-The best under-sink water filters make changing out their filters and cartridges a straightforward process, but some are easier than others.
-Multi-stage units may require you to shut off the water supply and use a housing wrench to access the spent cartridge.
-More basic designs allow you to simply untwist the exposed cartridge and twist on a new one in a few seconds.
+The best under-sink water filters make changing out their filters and cartridges a straightforward process.
+However, some are easier than others.
+“You can typically rotate the filters out of the unit and pull them out.
+Then you install the new filters by rotating them into the filter.
+Many systems have automatic shutoff valves that turn the water off as you rotate,” says Mellencamp.
+However, not all do.
+Some multi-stage units may require you to shut off the water supply and use a housing wrench to access the spent cartridge.